Brisco County, Jr. (character): Arc

 When the story of the television show begins, famous U.S. Marshal Brisco County, Sr., has captured notorious outlaw John Bly and his gang.
 Bly and his gang manage to escape, murdering Brisco County, Sr. in the process.
 His son is Brisco County, Jr., who vows to avenge his father's death and bring John Bly to justice.
 Brisco is hired by the robber barons of the Westerfield Club to track and capture Bly and his gang.
 Brisco is assigned a liaison to the industrialists, a lawyer named Socrates Poole.
-Socrates relays financial support and information to Brisco, and the two men often work together.
+Socrates relays financial support and information to Brisco, and the two men after the first few encounters. work together.
 A rival bounty hunter, Lord Bowler, tries to beat Brisco to the Bly gang.
 Although the two bounty hunters begin their relationship as archrivals, they often find themselves helping each other, and as the series develops, they become partners.

 While tracking John Bly's second-in-command, Big Smith, Brisco stumbles on to the existence of the Orb, and the powers that it possesses.
 Brisco learns that one of the robber barons who hired him is also in league with John Bly to acquire the Orb.
 Several times throughout the series, Brisco encounters the Orb.
 In one encounter, Bly mortally wounds Brisco with a gunshot, but Brisco uses the Orb's power to heal himself.
 At another encounter, Brisco uses the Orb to travel through time and save the life of Bowler.
 When Brisco finally defeats Bly midway through the series, the Orb is recovered by a time traveler from the future.

 Throughout his travels and missions, Brisco frequently meets with Dixie Cousins, a saloon singer who was once romantically involved with two members of John Bly's gang.
 Brisco and Dixie begin a brief romantic encounter in the pilot episode, but subsequent episodes deepen their relationship.
 Dixie's life is endangered occasionally when her plans intersect with Brisco's missions, and Brisco often saves her from trouble.
 Later in the series, Brisco and Dixie fall in love, but their lifestyles continue to keep them apart.